Arzzzzy/ClassTrack-Attendance-System-with-Reporting/README.md

 Start the server:

 If you are using XAMPP, place the project folder in the htdocs directory and start the Apache and MySQL services.
-Open your browser and navigate to http://localhost/classtrack.
+Open your browser and navigate to http://localhost/ClassTrack-Attendance-System-with-Reporting/

-Usage
+#Usage
-Add classes and students through the provided interfaces.
+1. Add classes and students through the provided interfaces.
-Maintain attendance checklists for each class.
+2. Maintain attendance checklists for each class.
-Generate and view detailed attendance reports.
+3. Generate and view detailed attendance reports.
-Contributing
-Fork the repository.
-Create your feature branch:
-bash
-Copy code
-git checkout -b feature/your-feature
-Commit your changes:
-bash
-Copy code
-git commit -m 'Add some feature'
-Push to the branch:
-bash
-Copy code
-git push origin feature/your-feature
-Open a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
+#Contact
 For any inquiries or issues, please contact us at:

 Christian Andrei Tolentino Arzadon: christian@example.com